Love4684/aptitude-test/Time and Work/README.md

           Ratio of work done by A and B = 3 : 1.

           Ratio of times taken by A and B to finish a work = 1 : 3.

+   4. Basic trick:

+          A can finish a work in 10 days and B can do the same work in 15 days.In how many days,will all of them together complete the work?
+          Let Total Work = LCM(10,15) = 30 units or chair
+          efficiency of a = 30/10 = 3 chair in one day
+          efficiency of b = 30/15 = 2 chair in one day
+          in one day together 5 chair completed total day = 30/5 = 6 day

 # 1. A can finish a work in 18 days and B can do the same work in 15 days.
 B worked for 10 days and left the job.
 In how many days A alone can finish the remaining work?

       A can finish work in 18 days.